 Insurers should do a far better job of telling people why they fight fraud — and why all policyholders benefit.

 Being justifiably known for protecting policyholders from thieves seems like a pretty good way to build a business brand.
 And doing right by consumers.

 If Kenny Allen’s right, taking the easy way out could’ve cost insurers more than millions in false arson claims.
 He’s the first to admit, it’s a miracle nobody died in his fires.

-About the author: Jennifer Tchinnosian is communications specialist for the Coalition Against Insurance Fraud.
+About the author: Jim Quiggle is director of communications for the Coalition Against Insurance Fraud.